Working With the Inspectors

-The Inspectors sidebar has five tabs along its top, used for categorizing the individual inspector panes based on their purpose:
+The Inspectors sidebar has four tabs along its top, used for categorizing the individual inspector panes based on their purpose:

-- Object inspectors are used for styling the objects on the canvas.
+- Object — used for styling the objects on the canvas

-- Properties inspectors are used for defining the properties of the objects on the canvas.
+- Properties — used for defining the properties of the objects on the canvas

-- Canvas inspectors are used for defining the canvas itself, including units of measure and the alignment grid.
+- Canvas — used for defining the canvas itself, including units of measure and the alignment grid

-- Document inspectors are used for setting how the OmniGraffle file is saved, setting printer margins, and for adding document metadata.
+- Document — used for setting how the OmniGraffle project is saved, setting printer margins, and for adding document metadata

-To make it easy for you to access the inspectors, we have conveniently mapped the Inspector tabs to the following keyboard shortcuts:
+To make it easy for you to access the inspectors you need, we have conveniently mapped the Inspector tabs to the following shortcuts:

 - Use Command–1 to view the Object inspectors.